Lawsuits Against Website Owners for ADA Non-Compliance

 In 2016, many lawsuits were filed by individuals and supported by the NFB and Justice Department.

-2021 is seeing an increase in lawsuits against online businesses
+The last several years, there has been an increase in lawsuits against online businesses.

 Target stores set a precedent in 2008 when it agreed to settle a lawsuit alleging that its website was not accessible to the blind, agreeing to improve the website and pay $6 million into a “Damages Fund” for members of the class-action lawsuit.
 The court also awarded about $3.7 million in attorney fees.